|View all BLOGS!|

 All the stories I tell are in bit and pieces over the vast net in different phases of editing on my computer.

-For the A2Z Blog Challenge, I am is to collect the various versions of one story, and each day during this April to combine the various bits and pieces into the best-written and the driving emotion, Than to frame the story here, TheStoryRealm, with the corresponding letter.
+For the A2Z Blog Challenge, each day I collected the various versions of a story and combined the various bits and pieces into the best-written with a driving female narrative.
+Then framed the story, TheStoryRealm, with the corresponding letter.

 I collected folktales about mighty maidens and wise women who were damsels in distress and overcame tyranny and suppression by facing social dominance, male voice.
 As a child and young adult, I believed males had it all.
 Then as yesterday, treated as a second-class person as include in these words:

 --> lady, second to a lad;